dfinity/motoko/design/IDL.md

 ### Deserialisation

-Deserialisation is the parallel application of the inverse functions of `M` and `T` defined above, with the following relaxation:
+Deserialisation is the parallel application of the inverse functions of `M` and `R` defined above, with the following relaxation:

 * A record representation may include *additional* fields not occurring in the static type, or which serialisation would omit (`null`, `unavailable`); they are simply ignored, the deserialiser can skip over the body using the field size.

 ### Parameters

 `P` defines the parameter mapping.
-Essentially, a parameter list is serialised into the pair (M,T) as if it was a single closed record, preceded by the string "DIDL" as a magic number:
+Essentially, a parameter list is serialised into the pair (M,R) as if it was a single closed record, preceded by the string "DIDL" as a magic number:

 ```
 P(kv* : <fieldtype>,*) = i8('D') i8('I') i8('D') i8('L') M(kv* : <fieldtype>;*)